howdyai/botkit/packages/docs/index.md

 [Botkit CMS](https://github.com/howdyai/botkit-cms) is an external content management system for dialogs systems.
 Botkit can automatically attach to a CMS instance and import content into [BotkitConversation](reference/core.md#botkitconversation) objects automatically.

-In order to enable this functionality, add the [botkit-plugin-cms](plugins/cms.md) plugin to your application, and load it into your Botkit controller at bootup using [reference/core.md#useplugin]:
+In order to enable this functionality, add the [botkit-plugin-cms](plugins/cms.md) plugin to your application, and load it into your Botkit controller at bootup using [controller.usePlugin()](reference/core.md#useplugin) as seen below:

 ```javascript
 const { BotkitCMSHelper } = require('botkit-plugin-cms');